What’s better than key lime pie? Little miniature key lime pies!

 - Once chilled, serve the key lime pies cold with whipped cream and a lime slice if desired.
 Store leftover pies in the refrigerator (covered) for up to 1 week.
 If they last that long!

-- Make ahead tip: Up to 1 day in advance, you can prepare the crust ingredients and the filling ingredients separately.
+- Make Ahead & Freezing Instructions: Up to 1 day in advance, you can prepare the crust ingredients and the filling ingredients separately.
 Store each covered tightly in the refrigerator until ready to assemble and bake.
 Likewise, as noted in set 4, you can bake the key lime pies and store in the refrigerator for 1 day before serving.
 Key lime pies freeze well, up to 2-3 months.
 Thaw overnight in the refrigerator before serving.

 And with whipped cream?
 This is summer love. ☀